jericson/jericson.github.io/board_vote.md

 lightly and we have three reasons.
 Each one would be sufficient on its own.

 The first is a **practical** reason.
 When a team has a few losing seasons, the coaching staff goes under scrutiny.
-It doesn't matter if there are good reasons (a star player injured, for instance), the coaches are held responsible for failure.
-Our church has had losing seasons and I know COVID didn't help.
-At some point leaders must be held responsible.
+It doesn't matter if there are good excuses (a star player injured, for instance), the coaches are held responsible for failure.
+Our church has had a few losing seasons.
+While pastor changes and pandemics have challenged us, at some point leaders must be held responsible for their results.

 We were discouraged to learn there are no new candidates because men who were approached did not wish to join the current board.
 It reminds